May Staffing Up 6.6% From a Year Ago

-Staffing employment in May is 6% higher than in the same month last year, according to the ASA Staffing Index.
+Staffing employment in May is up 6.6% from May 2011, according to the ASA Staffing Index.

 Interviews with ASA executives are available.